hannasage/zine/README.md

 zine extension -t rule new-rule ✅
 ```

 If creating a rule, it'll output the new file in `framework/extension-rules`, and likewise it'll output to `framework/extension-hooks` for hooks.
+In both cases, the exports will be generated inside of `framework/index.ts`.